aws-samples/sample-code-for-clr-migration-to-lambda-sql2025/README.md

 2. **Usage plans** → **Create usage plan** `clr-csv-parser-plan` with throttling/quota.
 3. Associate stage `clr-csv-parser-api:prod` and the API key `clr-csv-parser-key`.

+Throttling settings. rateLimit is the sustained requests-per-second the API allows; burstLimit is the size of the short spike it will absorb above that rate (token-bucket model). quota caps total calls per period.
+When burst/rate is exceeded, API Gateway returns
+  HTTP 429 "Too Many Requests" (or "Limit Exceeded" for quota) before the request reaches Lambda.
+From SQL Server, sp_invoke_external_rest_endpoint receives that 429, so dbo.ParseCSV_Lambda raises an error (e.g., Lambda call failed: HTTP 429) instead of returning a result set.
+Because each SQL call is one HTTPS round-trip, keep invocations at the file/batch level to stay under these limit

 ### 5. Configure and invoke from SQL Server 2025

 Run the scripts in [`sql/`](sql/README.md), replacing the placeholders: